 Last fall, I appeared on this weekly radio show hosted by my good friend Lisa Levy–aka Dr. Lisa Levy S.P (Self-Proclaimed), which airs on Radio Free Brooklyn.
 She analyzed my issues with my accent (slightly English) and I analyzed her problems interviewing male artists of a certain age and stature.

-April 29, 2016: SF MoMA prepares to unveil its new building, fueled by the donation of the Don & Doris Fisher collection:
+May 14, 2016: SF MoMA unveils its new building, fueled by the donation of the Don & Doris Fisher collection, to the public:

 Private Collection Becomes Very Public